Are We Truly Innovating? A Qualitative and Quantitative Study of Originality in AI Research Papers: Introduction

-Recently, large language models (LLMs) have shown promise in automating aspects in peer review~\cite{dycke2023nlpeer,kuznetsov2024can,yu2024automated}.
-Existing automatic review-generation systems can produce fluent, human-like reviews, yet their feedback is often overly positive and vague, lacking detailed critique and explicit reasoning about novelty~\cite{du2024llms,li2025unveiling,idahl2025openreviewer}.
-In particular, these systems do not generate structured novelty assessments grounded in systematic comparison to prior work.
-In parallel, prior approaches to novelty detection typically rely on embedding-based similarity~\cite{shibayama2021measuring,shahid2025literature} or classification signals~\cite{yan2025noveltyrank,zhao2025review}.
-While effective at identifying surface-level similarity, these methods do not produce human-like critique and explanations that reflect how novelty is assessed in practice, nor do they explicitly ground judgments in interpretable comparisons to related work.
+Recent advances in LLMs have shown promise in automating aspects of peer review~\cite{dycke2023nlpeer, kuznetsov2024can, yu2024automated}.
+Existing automatic review-generation systems can generate fluent, human-like reviews, yet their outputs tend to be overly positive and often lack deep conceptual critique and explicit reasoning about novelty~\cite{du2024llms, li2025unveiling, idahl2025openreviewer}.
+In particular, they do not generate structured originality assessments grounded in systematic comparisons with prior work.
+In parallel, prior approaches to novelty evaluation typically rely on embedding-based similarity~\cite{shibayama2021measuring, shahid2025literature} or classification signals~\cite{yan2025noveltyrank, zhao2025review}.
+While useful, these methods neither generate human-like analytical commentary nor provide interpretable comparison-based explanations that reflect how reviewers assess novelty in practice.

-This paper focuses on a reviewer-style novelty assessment approach that can generate human-style comments discussing originality, while explicitly grounding judgments in comparisons to relevant prior work.
-We argue that achieving this requires two key ingredients that are rarely integrated in existing approaches.
-First, models must be trained on supervision that reflects human novelty judgments as expressed in peer reviews.
-Second, novelty judgements must be conditioned on explicit evidence from related literature, enabling concept-level comparison rather opaque similarity scores.

-To this end, we propose a automatic literature-aware framework for automated novelty assessment.
-We curate a large-scale dataset of nearly 80K review reports, extract and aggregate reviewer discussions of novelty into paper-level novelty assessments and normalized novelty scores.
-Then, critique-generation model is trained to produce structured novelty scores and textual assessments aligned with human reviewing behavior.
-To ground these judgments in concrete prior work, we introduce a graph-based retrieval module that identifies topically related papers based on semantic similarity across ideas, methods, and contributions, enabling explicit concept-level comparison to further refine the generated assessments.
-Our resulting novelty assessment helps the reviewer to highlight both original contributions and areas of overlap with existing research.
+This paper addresses these challenges by introducing a reviewer-oriented framework for originality assessment, designed to generate human-like evaluative commentary that is explicitly grounded in systematic comparisons to relevant prior work.
+We construct a large-scale dataset of peer review reports, from which we extract and aggregate reviewer discussions of novelty into structured, paper-level originality assessments accompanied by normalized novelty scores.
+A critique-generation model is then trained to produce both structured scores and free-text assessments aligned with human reviewing behavior.
+To ground these judgments, we incorporate a graph-based retrieval module that identifies topically and conceptually related papers based on semantic similarity across ideas, methods, and claimed contributions.
+This retrieved context enables the model to refine and substantiate its generated assessments, explicitly highlighting conceptual overlaps and genuine advances.